-SAUDI ARABIA - G20 GLOBAL TWENTY
+SAUDI ARABIA - G20 ( GLOBAL WARMING) TWENTY

 Saudi Arabia is one of the top twenty countries of the world that could benefit from looking at ways of reducing climate change in the interests of slowing global warming, our melting ice caps, sea level rise and ocean acidity.